Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

 \subsubsection{Forecast Skill}

 The superior error estimates from the proposed approach leads to improved forecasts compared to the benchmark methods.
 Representative results of one-step-ahead forecasts for both case studies are provided in Figure \ref{fig:fordensCS1} and Figure \ref{fig:fordensCS2}.
-They show the forecast probability density function (pdf) of the ensemble anomalies (forecast - truth) for both an observed (left column) and unobserved variable (right column) for a single assimilation run of 100 cycles.
+They show the forecast probability density function (pdf) of the ensemble anomalies (forecast - truth) for both an observed (left column) and unobserved (right column) variable for a single assimilation run of 100 cycles.
 In both case studies, relatively large systematic errors can be seen when using Method B1 compared to the other approaches, which is unsurprising given the results in Figure \ref{fig:estimatederrs}.
 One step ahead forecasts of the observed variables are relatively similar between the proposed method and the B2 method, although the forecast variance is considerably lower, particularly in Case Study 1.
 This is a direct consequence of the more precise additive model error estimates obtained from the proposed approach.

-For instance, resolving bimodality of the transition errors allows one to generate more accurate analyses (hence initial conditions for subsequent time steps) and forecasts even in an Ensemble Kalman Filter setting.
+As an example, resolving bimodality of the transition errors allows one to generate more accurate analyses (hence initial conditions for subsequent time steps) and forecasts, even in an Ensemble Kalman Filter setting.
 This is demonstrated in Figure \ref{fig:bimodal} where initial conditions and forecasts in Method B2 have greater variance than in the proposed method, as it is unable to precisely resolve the two modes of the error density.
 Differences between forecasts from the proposed and B2 method are much more pronounced for the hidden variables, where both bias and variance are much lower when using the proposed method in both case studies.
-The conditional variance minimization procedure allows for a more accurate representation of the spatial dependence structure.
+The conditional sum of squared deviations minimization procedure allows for a more accurate representation of the spatial dependence structure.
 This means that information from observed variables is more effectively transferred to unobserved variables during the assimilation, thereby contributing to the improved forecasts seen for the Proposed Method compared to Method B2, through better initial conditions.
 Forecast skill is assessed quantitatively in the remainder of this section.\\